Original wartime photographs of an

 At the bottom centre is an Enigma I with its lid open.

-top of the lid.
+top.
 The man behind the machine is wearing a dirty overall,

 which suggests that the image was taken during the war.
 Behind the